apache/pdfbox-docs/content/3.0/migration.md

 ### Reduced memory usage

 #### Incremental Parsing
-PDFBox now loads a PDF Document incrementally reducing the initial memory footprint.
+PDFBox now loads a PDF Document incrementally reducing the initial memory footprint (on demand parsing).
 This will also reduce the memory needed to consume a PDF if only certain parts of the PDF are accessed.
 Note that, due to the nature of PDF, uses such as iterating over all pages, accessing annotations, signing a PDF etc. might still load all parts of the PDF overtime which might consume a significant amount of memory.

+Do not try to access parts of the document after the PDDocument object has been closed, because this may lead to incorrect results, as shown in [PDFBOX-5720](https://issues.apache.org/jira/browse/PDFBOX-5720).

 #### Improved IO operations
 The introduction of the new io classes has a positive impact on the memory usage.
 Especially the re-usage of the source for reading parts of it instead of using intermediate streams reduces the memory footprint significantly.